atefero/Thornley-model-dynamics-and-the-modified-chapter2/README.md

 MATLAB (tested with recent MATLAB versions: MATLAB R2024b).

+This repository also includes `pubfig.m`, a utility function used to format MATLAB figures for publication-quality output.
+The function was originally written by Joe de Rutte (May 2016) and adapted from `fixfig.m` by M. A. Hopcroft.
+It is included here to support figure formatting in some of the scripts.

+If applicable, please refer to the original source and licence information associated with this file.

 ## Authors

 Ati Rostami, Brodie A. J. Lawson, and Kevin Burrage.
 “An in-depth study of the dynamics of Thornley's mathematical model in plant biology with a view to an improved model”.
 In: Journal of Theoretical Biology (2025), p.
 112071. doi: https://doi.org/10.1016/j.jtbi.2025.112071